Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

 * Access_Type applies to all parts of a content item.
 That is, the metadata, the full-text (if any) and supplementary materials (if any) all share a single Access_Type.
 For a journal article, for example, an Investigation of the article metadata must be reported under the same Access_Type as a Request for the full article.
 * Access_Type applies in all circumstances.
 That is, an item MUST NOT be reported as Open for one user and as Controlled for a different user.

+Access_Types on occasion may change in the middle of a calendar month.
+Report providers are expected to make all reasonable efforts to report the usage of each item against the correct Access_Types when this occurs.
+That is, usage accrued before the change should be reported against the first Access_Type and usage accrued after the change should be reported against the second Access_Type.
+Where it is not possible to do this, the Access_Type at month end SHOULD be used.
+Note that report providers MUST retain this information (i.e. if data are restated, the Access_Type for the month MUST NOT change).

 Table 3.u (below): List of Access_Type Values

 .. only:: latex